 This work began in 1950 after the start up of the project in October 1949.

 During the Snowy days Harry met and fell in love in Cooma Australia with Cecily June Judge (nee Williams from Sydney).
 They were married on Christmas Eve 1955 at St Canices Catholic Church, Potts Point Sydney.

 During this time Harry and Cecily were to develop life long friendships with John and Margaret Cavil and Peter and Joan Williams.

 In September of that same year, Harry’s father had accident falling off a bus in Brisbane and died soon after (Sandgate QLD).
 Harry and Cecily then decided to leave the Snowy (Cooma) and move to Sandgate, Queensland.

 Harry spent one year managing a Real Estate Agency in Brisbane whilst also managing his father’s affairs at Sandgate, QLD.
-In August 1957, Hal (Henry Francis Junior) was born in Brisbane.
+Soon after Hal (Henry Francis Junior) was born in Brisbane.

 Later that year Harry commenced work in the public service, working in the Commonwealth Department of the Interior and relocated to Canberra.
 He went on to work for the Commonwealth Department of Works, as works supervisor on the Bendora Dam.
 Whilst in this position they lived in a small cottage with Dianne and Hal.

 Some time later Harry worked for the Public Service Board